Konstantin-Pavlov/Job-Search/README.md

 # Spring MVC Project

-This is a Spring MVC project job search application.
-Currently has login, registration functionality, display of vacancies and resumes, profile display changes depending on the type of user (employer or applicant)
+This is a Spring MVC project for a job search application.
+Currently, it includes functionality for login and registration, as well as the display of job vacancies and resumes.
+The profile display changes depending on the type of user (employer or applicant).
-Under developing
+* If the user is an applicant, the profile shows their resumes.
+If the user is an employer, the profile displays job vacancies.
+* Users can also update or edit their resumes or vacancies, as well as modify their profiles.

+This application is currently under development.

 ## Technologies Used